nimblefox/ACM-Research-Coding-Challenge-S22/README.md

   4. Getting inferences from the above steps to decide preprocessing plan

 In Notebook 2 - PMM, I have done the following
-  a.
-Dropping non relevant features
+  1. Dropping non relevant features
-  b.
-Encoding Nominal data
+  2. Encoding Nominal data
-  c.
-Fitting the data to a Logistic regression model and performing Cross Validation
+  3. Fitting the data to a Logistic regression model and performing Cross Validation
-  d.
-Looking at Metrics of the LR model
+  4. Looking at Metrics of the LR model
-  e.
-Reasoning to move on to a new model
+  5. Reasoning to move on to a new model
-  f.
-Fitting the data to a Decision Tree model and performing Cross Validation
+  6. Fitting the data to a Decision Tree model and performing Cross Validation
-  g.
-Looking at Metrics of the DT model
+  7. Looking at Metrics of the DT model
-  h.
-Checking the feature importance from DT model
+  8. Checking the feature importance from DT model

 I had a great time working on this challange and have learnt new techniques and concepts I did a lot of experimentation which has not been shown in the final notebook

 Below is the list of References that I have used
 1. https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html